clockworklabs/SpacetimeDB/docs/docs/modules/rust/quickstart.md

 ## Publish the module

 And that's all of our module code!
 We'll run `spacetime publish` to compile our module and publish it on SpacetimeDB. `spacetime publish` takes an optional name which will map to the database's unique address.
-Clients can connect either by name or by address, but names are much more user-friendly.
+Clients can connect either by name or by address, but names are much more pleasant.
 Come up with a unique name that contains only URL-safe characters (letters, numbers, hyphens and underscores), and fill it in where we've written `<module-name>`.

 From the `quickstart-chat` directory, run: